 So now that you are aware of what a marketing funnel is and the three stages of the buyer’s journey, how do you actually build a funnel and bring it to life?
 Every marketing funnel roughly has the same components.
 Here are the most important components every marketing funnel should have.

-Lead magnets will act as an entry point to your marketing funnel.
+Lead magnets will act as an entry point to your digital marketing funnel.
 A lead magnet is an initial high-value offer that you promote to your audience in exchange for their email address and other contact information.
 The goal of the lead magnet is to take audiences that fit the target market and convince them to give your brand their contact information in exchange for an amazing piece of content.

-Content of lead magnets need to be actionable so that the audience value can immediately get value and be prepared to be nurtured with other content via the email sequence and ad campaigns until they see enough value to pay for your core offer.
+Content of lead magnets need to be actionable so that the audience value can immediately get value and be prepared to be nurtured with other content via the inbound marketing email sequence and ad campaigns until they see enough value to pay for your core offer.

 Related: What is a Tripwire?